-There were, however, exceptional cases, in which rebel chiefs fell through the treachery of two or three compromised individuals.
+There were, however, exceptional cases, in which rebel chiefs iell through the treachery of two or three compromised individuals.
 The first of these betrayals was that of the Moolvee of Lucknow or Fyzabad, for whose apprehension £5,000 and free pardon was offered.
 On the 15th of June, he arrived before Powayne, a small town, sixteen miles north of Shahjehanpoor.
-The rajah of the place was, it is said, extremely anxious to improve his position with the British, which he had reason to fear was a dangerous one; therefore he caused the Moolvee to be shot while engaged in a parley; delivered over the dead body to the nearest British magistrate, and received the blood-money. †
+The rajah of the place was, it is said, extremely anxious to improve his position with the British, which he had reason to supported on every side, he converted a fear was a dangerous one; therefore he caused the Moolvee to be shot while engaged in a parley; delivered over the dead body to the nearest British magistrate, and received the blood-money.+